Skip to content

 Context

 • Auth boundary lives at the deployment layer.
-Staff scopes (AccountRole.OPERATIONS + OPERATIONS_SCOPES per ADR-039 D11 / SPEC-306 D11 amendment) are never granted to customer-facing users.
+Staff scopes (OrganizationRole.OPERATIONS + OPERATIONS_SCOPES per ADR-039 D11) are never granted to customer-facing users.
 Coupling staff-only routes inside the customer SPA mixes two failure surfaces and forces the auth check into application code rather than the deployment edge.
+On Cloudflare Pages, that edge boundary is the ops.
+Pages Function middleware.

 • Independent deploy cadence.
-Operations evolves with the operator surface tools (DLQ inspection, cluster triage per ADR-060 D7/D8, agent chat, World Agent / Ops Agent UIs); the customer dashboard evolves with the customer surface.
+Operations evolves with the operator surface tools (DLQ inspection per ADR-060 D7, agent chat, World Agent operator UI); the customer dashboard evolves with the customer surface.
 Coupling their deploys is incidental.

 • Audience-aligned subdomain layout.
 ADR-046 D2 picks app.runspectral.com for the customer dashboard and ops.runspectral.com for operations.
-Subdomain separation makes the auth gate trivial (Pattern A JWKS-local middleware on Operations Start) and is invisible in the customer surface.
+Subdomain separation makes the auth gate trivial (Pattern A JWKS-local middleware on the Operations Pages project) and is invisible in the customer surface.

 Decision